Gov. McMaster talked big on defunding Planned Parenthood. But did he follow through?

 "There are a variety of agencies, clinics and medical entities in South Carolina that receive taxpayer funding (that) offer important women's health and family-planning services without performing abortions."

 Attacking Planned Parenthood is a popular campaign tactic for Republicans.
-But critics say the governor's action falls short of stripping all state and federal tax dollars from the abortion provider.
+But critics say the governor's action falls short, leaving some state and federal tax dollars for the abortion provider.

+In South Carolina, Planned Parenthood gets less than 1 percent of the state's Medicaid money, which does not fund abortions but health care services that include birth control, testing for sexually transmitted diseases and gynecological exams.

+Last year, Planned Parenthood received a total $82,000 of the $42 million paid out to the state's 4,000 health care providers that treat Medicaid patients, according to the state Office of Revenue and Fiscal Affairs.

-The Richland Republican's veto of almost $16 million for family planning services — of that $2.2 million from state funds — was among 42 vetoes he announced Friday.
+The Richland Republican's veto of almost $16 million — of that $2.2 million from S.C. taxpayers — was among 42 vetoes he announced Friday.
 He also vetoed:

 ▪ A one-year law that would have removed so-called "other funds" state colleges and universities receive — for example, student fees and television contracts — from being reflected in the state budget.
 The Governor's Office said the veto was an issue of transparency and that South Carolinians have a right to see how much money state colleges get beyond just state appropriations.